aculich/assignment-2-JiajianLu/README.md

 When moving HTML, CSS, and JavaScript to a web server, there may be issues with ensuring that all of those resources are being accessed properly

-1. Ensure that your webpage still looks the same as it did in assignment 1
+1. Ensure that your webpage still looks the same as it did in assignment 1 and that your Front End JavaScript is still functional

 ### Add a LEARNINGS.md file at the root of your repository answering the following questions: